domenkozar/domenkozar.com/domenkozar.com/_posts/056_9_years_of_linux_distributions.rst

 it was obvious to me: e-sports are slowly evolving and living in a country as Slovenia it's a dead end.

 After talking with more experienced colleagues, my first distribution was `Gentoo <http://gentoo.org/>`_ - as it promised freedom.
 A week of reading
-Gentoo Handbook and fixing of typical mistakes beginner mistakes, I got a working Gentoo installation.
+Gentoo Handbook and fixing typical beginner mistakes, I got a working Gentoo installation.
 I reinstalled it a few times in next months because I wanted to improve my environment and also practice day long installation procedure.

 I remember the day (about half a year after being introduced to Gentoo) that I deleted my `/var/lib/` directory.
 As a stubborn